 Polar coordinates, defined below, come in handy when we're describing things that are centrosymmetric (have a center of symmetry, like a circle) or that rotate in a circle, like a wheel or a spinning molecule.

-In the Cartesian coordinate system, we move over (left-right) x units, and y units in the up-down direction to find our point.
+In the Cartesian coordinate system, we move over (left-right) $x$ units, and $y$ units in the up-down direction to find our point.

 In the polar system, think of a clock with one hand.
-We move out a distance r, sometimes called the modulus, along the hand from the origin, then rotate the hand upward (counterclockwise) by an angle θ to reach the point.
+We move out a distance r, sometimes called the modulus, along the hand from the origin, then rotate the hand upward (counterclockwise) by an angle $\theta$ to reach the point.

 In mathematics, counter-clockwise ( ↺ ) rotation is considered to be rotation in the positive sense.
 Clockwise rotation is considered to be a negative rotation.